Resetting the World with Wellness

 GLOBAL WELLNESS INSTITUTE WHITE PAPER SERIES

-- A New Vision for a Post COVID-19 Future summarizes the key concepts and practices of wellness and outlines how wellness can provide a roadmap for healing and growth as the world emerges from the pandemic.
+- A New Vision for a Post COVID-19 Future, by GWI Senior Research Fellows Katherine Johnston and Ophelia Yeung, summarizes the key concepts and practices of wellness and outlines how wellness can provide a roadmap for healing and growth as the world emerges from the pandemic.

-- Healthy Built Environments for Healthy People describes how our unhealthy built environment can cause both chronic and infectious diseases, as well as the roles that communities, businesses and governments can play in building healthier homes and communities for healthier people.
+- Healthy Built Environments for Healthy People, by GWI Senior Research Fellows Katherine Johnston and Ophelia Yeung, describes how our unhealthy built environment can cause both chronic and infectious diseases, as well as the roles that communities, businesses and governments can play in building healthier homes and communities for healthier people.

-- Work, Health and Dignity spotlights how the dangerous, unhealthy, inequitable and stressful work conditions that have been exposed by COVID-19 can spark a collective will for radical change that is necessary to bring health and dignity back to our working lives and workplaces.
+- Work, Health and Dignity, by GWI Senior Research Fellows Katherine Johnston and Ophelia Yeung, spotlights how the dangerous, unhealthy, inequitable and stressful work conditions that have been exposed by COVID-19 can spark a collective will for radical change that is necessary to bring health and dignity back to our working lives and workplaces.

 About the Authors

-The white paper series was prepared by Ophelia Yeung and Katherine Johnston, senior research fellows at the Global Wellness Institute.
+The GWI Resetting the World with Wellness White Paper Series was prepared under the direction of Katherine Johnston and Ophelia Yeung, senior research fellows at the Global Wellness Institute.
 Together, they have four decades of experience leading research and strategy development for businesses, universities, research institutions, and multilateral and government organizations under the auspices of SRI International, a Silicon Valley-based technology and innovation company.
-Since 2008, Ms. Yeung and Ms. Johnston have worked with the team at what has become the Global Wellness Institute to pioneer groundbreaking research on the global wellness economy.
+Since 2008, Ms. Johnston and Ms. Yeung have worked with the team at what has become the Global Wellness Institute to pioneer groundbreaking research on the global wellness economy.